SERG-Delft/REMLA/material/ML_config_management/index.md

 ```

 1. Create a folder in your Google drive
-    1.1 Share it with your teammates.
+    1.1 Share it with your teammate.
     1.2 Copy the folder id from its page url (e.g., `1zUHN-qHKDKvQE8igLPVZ2JMQvrAjyxa`)

 2. Follow the instructions in the following documentation page to add a GDrive remote: